 Menaka was born from the churning of the ocean by the Devas and the Asuras (Samudra Manthan).
 She was the most beautiful, talented, and intelligent apsaras.
 She went on to become one of the prime apsaras in Lord Indra’s court.
 (Apsaras and Gandharvas)

-Vishvamitra’s severe penance and his rapid climb in the spiritual realm frightened Indra and even tried to create another heaven.
+Vishvamitra’s severe penance and rapid climb into the spiritual realm frightened Indra and even tried to create another heaven.
 Indra then decided to send Menaka down to Earth to lure the rishi and distract him from his mediation.
 She successfully breaks the meditation of Vishvamitra.
-However, she fell in love with him and a baby girl was born called Shakuntala.
-He was later growing in Sage Kanva’s ashram and falls in love with King Dushyanta and gives birth to a child called Bharata.
+However, she fell in love with him, and a baby girl was born called Shakuntala.
+Later, she grew up in Sage Kanva’s ashram, falls in love with King Dushyanta, and gives birth to a child called Bharata.

-When Vishvamitra understood how he had been tricked by Indra, he flew into a rage.
+When Vishvamitra understood how Indra had tricked him, he flew into a rage.
 However, he loved Menaka deeply and also knew the true extent of her feelings for him.
 So he told her that she would be separated from him forever.
 Menaka was very proud of her youth and beauty.

 ॐ भूर्भुवः स्वः तत्सवितुर्वरेण्यम भर्गो देवस्य धीमहि।